SAP-samples/teched2025-AD167/SBPA and S:4 HANA exercises/ex2/README.md

 You will add approval and rejection email to notify the requestors.

-> Note: In order for this step to work, you need to have an email server configured in your SAP Build Process Automation tenant.
-For more, see [here](https://help.sap.com/docs/build-process-automation/sap-build-process-automation/configuring-smtp-mail-destination).
+> Note: The current tenant has the email server destination that is configured only for SAP email ids.
-> If you do not have it configured, please skip to  [Exercise 2.7 - Release and Deploy the Process ](#exercise-27---release-and-deploy-the-process-)
+> If you do not have an sap email id, please skip to  [Exercise 2.7 - Release and Deploy the Process ](#exercise-27---release-and-deploy-the-process-)

 1. In the Process Builder, select **+** under the **Updates a sales order** Action and choose **Email**.